agentkashtan/imitation-learing/README.md

 Each training sample includes:

-Observation: images from both the wrist-mounted and third-person cameras, together with the robot joint-state vector.
+  - Observation: images from both the wrist-mounted and third-person cameras, together with the robot joint-state vector.
+  - Targets: next k robot's joint states.
 ---

 ### 2.3 Model Architecture